wexample/python-app/README.md

 ## Integration in the Suite

 This package is part of the **Wexample Suite** — a collection of high-quality Python packages designed to work seamlessly together.

+### Related Packages

+The suite includes packages for configuration management, file handling, prompts, and more.
+Each package can be used independently or as part of the integrated suite.

+Visit the [Wexample Suite documentation](https://docs.wexample.com) for the complete package ecosystem.

 ## Compatibility Matrix